The Mouthpieces for All Initiative

 Eventual praises and words of affirmation towards my music making gave me the confidence to pursue a life of music.
 That day, my middle school band director gave me much more than a mouthpiece, he gifted me the opportunity to develop higher self-worth and self-empowerment by participating in his band program.

-My friends, teachers and colleagues inspired me to pursue higher levels of music making which in turn gave me the necessary skills to continue on to earn a bachelor’s degree from a private university free of cost.
-I am currently a masters’ student at The Yale School of Music once again free from any financial constraints all because of that initial presentation of opportunity in the form of a mouthpiece.
+My friends, teachers, and colleagues inspired me to pursue higher levels of music making which in turn gave me the necessary skills to continue to earn a Bachelor’s and a Master’s degree from private Universities free of cost.
+I am currently a Doctoral of Music student at The University of Georgia once again free from any financial constraints all because of that initial presentation of opportunity in the form of a mouthpiece.

 We cannot say that all children presented with opportunities will instinctively grab it, but we can teach them to see it and give them the chance to embrace it.

-Please consider making a donation towards our mission, your assistance is essential in changing the lives of children from all around our world.
+Please consider donating to our mission; your assistance is essential in changing the lives of children from all around our world.

 Help Us Achieve Our Mission!